 There are other SEO plugins out there, too, but Yoast is definitely worth a try at least.
 It’ll help you improve the rankings of your individual pages and other content.
 This will of course ideally lead to more traffic and growth for your website!
 After all, connecting with your target audience is what your WordPress website is there to do!

-Please feel free to share your thoughts and experiences with Yoast in the comments below!
+Please share your thoughts about Yoast SEO in the comments below!
+What’s your favorite SEO tool for WordPress?